Category Archives: 2025 Films

 Grade: A

-Undoubtedly, Anderson was influenced by the current state of the United States in terms of immigration issues and tyrancy in the ICE (United States Immigration and Customs Enforcement) organization.
+Undoubtedly, Anderson was influenced by the current state of the United States regarding immigration issues and the tyranny withinICE (United States Immigration and Customs Enforcement)

 Therefore, the film has an overwhelming modern feel.

-Events follow an ex-revolutionary explosive device expert, “Ghetto” Pat Calhoun / “Rocketman” / Bob Ferguson (Leonardo DiCaprio) who is forced back into his former combative lifestyle when a corrupt military officer pursues him and his daughter.
+Events follow an ex-revolutionary explosive device expert, “Ghetto” Pat Calhoun / “Rocketman” / Bob Ferguson (Leonardo DiCaprio), who is forced back into his former combative lifestyle when a corrupt military officer pursues him and his daughter.

 Playing confident, yet scared and vulnerable, Infiniti is quite the find.
-Is she destined to follow in her parents footsteps?
+Is she destined to follow in her parents’ footsteps?

-The standout, however is Sean Penn.
+The standout, however, is Sean Penn.
 Giving a bravura performance as the hated and racist Colonel Steven J. Lockjaw, a military officer who pursues the French 75, he sneers and pouts, never playing the character over the top or for laughs.

 He truly believes he comes from a superior race while bedding the women he despises.